-that is, replacing occurrences of $0$ by $\d\rd$ and occurrences of $1$ by $\u\ru$.
-We are frequently interested only in the image of $\rho$ and factors of those words, and so we define the language

-It follows from the definitions that $\P$,~$\L^{\exparen{s_k}}$, and $\P^{\exparen{s_k}}$ are closed under taking factors, while $\C^{\exparen{s_k}}$ is closed under taking subpermutations, and is thus a permutation class.
+It follows from these definitions that $\P$,~$\L^{\exparen{s_k}}$, and $\P^{\exparen{s_k}}$ are closed under taking factors, while~$\C^{\exparen{s_k}}$ is closed under taking subpermutations, and is thus a permutation class.
 What remains to do is to establish that the classes $\C^{\exparen{s_k}}$ are wqo, and that if the sequences $(s_k)$ and $(t_k)$ differ, then the resulting classes $\C^{\exparen{s_k}}$ and $\C^{\exparen{t_k}}$ have different enumerations.
 These two results will follow by lifting the analogous results about the languages~$\L^{\exparen{s_k}}$, Propositions~\ref{prop-Lsk-wqo} and \ref{prop-words-distinct-enum}, to this context.
 In order to do this, we must first establish a decomposition result for the members of $\C^{\exparen{s_k}}$ in the next section.
 Before that, we make a simple observation now that we have the terminology to express it.

-\begin{proposition} Suppose that $v$ is a factor of~$w$ for words $v,w\in\P$.
-Then the permutation~$\psi_w^\norigin$ contains the permutation~$\psi_v^\norigin$ and the permutation~$\psi_w^\origin$ contains the permutation~$\psi_v^\origin$. \end{proposition} \begin{proof} Fix a factor of $v$ in $w$.
+\begin{proposition} Suppose that~$v$ is a factor of~$w$ for words $v,w\in\P$.
+Then, the permutation~$\psi_v^\norigin$ is contained in the permutation~$\psi_w^\norigin$ and the permutation~$\psi_v^\origin$ is contained in the permutation~$\psi_w^\origin$. \end{proposition} \begin{proof} Fix a factor of~$v$ in~$w$.
 The pins of $\psi_w^\norigin$ corresponding to this factor are in the same relative position to each other as the pins of~$\psi_v^\norigin$, which verifies the claim for this pair of permutations.
-For the version of the result with origins, we note that the origin in~$\psi_w^\origin$ is in the same relative position to the pins that correspond to a factor of $v$ in~$w$ as the origin in~$\psi_v^\origin$ is in relative to the rest of the pins of that permutation. \end{proof}
+For the version of the result with origins, we note that the origin in~$\psi_w^\origin$ is in the same position relative to the pins that correspond to a factor of~$v$ in~$w$ as the origin in~$\psi_v^\origin$ is in relative to the rest of the pins of that permutation. \end{proof}